arkarmoeandrew/ICT105-Quartet-MVP/docs/idea-log.md

 An internal campus network web application requiring a student email login where students can list items they are willing to lend out (or skills they can offer) and request things they need, backed by a simple request/approval workflow.

 ### Possible Technology
-Tailwind CSS with React for the frontend, and Supabase or Firebase to handle user authentication (with email verification) and a PostgreSQL database to manage users, listings, and rental transactions.
+HTML, CSS, and JavaScript for the front end.
+Supabase or Firebase can be integrated later for user authentication, database management, and request handling if the project is expanded beyond the prototype stage.

 ### Why This Is Suitable
 It solves a specific, relatable community problem.
 The prototype focuses heavily on database relationships (linking users to items and managing transaction states), which perfectly aligns with standard IT web-development curriculum goals.